klautless/officerballs/officerballs.bobbercontrol/README.md

 when fishing:
 alt+scroll for bobber's height adjustment
 alt+click to extend your fishing line
-alt+rightclick to punch players near your bobber
+alt+q to punch players near your bobber
 alt+middle click immediately retracts the line

 tambourine extension: